 FONASBA’s relationship with the European Commission is effected through one of its Standing Committees, the European Community Association of Ship Brokers & Agents (ECASBA).
 ECASBA provides input into European seaport, port services, short sea shipping, shipping safety and EDI policies as well as customs and administrative procedures.
 ECASBA is a member of the European Commission’s Trade Contact Group on customs matters and the Digital Transport and Logistics Forum.

-Our membership is made up of 55 countries, represented by 45 national associations of ship brokers and agents with a further 10 countries represented by associate or candidate members.
-Individual companies are also eligible to join.
+Our membership is made up of 63 countries, represented by 46 national associations of ship brokers and agents with a further 18 countries represented by associate or candidate members.
+Individual companies are eligible to join as associate members if there is no national association in existence..

 All members of national associations which make up FONASBA are encouraged to obtain the FONASBA Quality Standard, proving their financial standing and commitment to quality.